aschambers/react-video-player/README.md

 ### Using this module

 ### How to use
+1. npm install reactjs-video-player@0.2.4
-1. import VideoPlayer from 'reactjs-video-player';
+2. import VideoPlayer from 'reactjs-video-player';

 ### Required properties
 1. video: the source for the video